Sefyll is a project that:

 - Represent the views of other service users at meetings - influence the way that services are developed by collecting the views of other people who use mental health services and sharing them at planning meetings with the Health Board, Social Services and the Voluntary Sector.

 - Training - learn new skills or refresh old ones.
-Our courses aim to give you the tools, techniques and confidence to influence the development and delivery of services.
-With courses to suit all levels - whether you’re interested in attending a meeting for the first time or you’re already a seasoned service user representative.
+Our sessions aim to give you the tools, techniques and confidence to influence the development and delivery of services.
+With sessions to suit everyone - whether you’re interested in attending a meeting for the first time or you’re already a seasoned service user representative.

 Many people see it as an opportunity to influence policy and practice at a senior level.
 It’s given them the chance to identify and influence decision makers.